M (1931, Fritz Lang) [A+]

 Eastwood adapts yet another New York Times Bestseller List mainstay; this time, the results are extraordinary.
 John Berendt’s nonfiction book becomes a sublime portrait of the Gothic South, with a fine lead performance from John Cusack and an effectively sustained mood.
 Kevin Spacey also stands out in this richly entertaining film.

 Mighty Aphrodite (1995, Woody Allen) [hr]

-The remarkable Mira Sorvino amps up this light Allen comedy about a man’s search for the mother of his adopted child.
+The remarkable Mira Sorvino amps up this light Allen comedy about a man’s search for the biological mother of his adopted child.
 Helena Bonham-Carter is also excellent.
-The material — despite its debt to Greek tragedy — is less sophisticated than the director’s films usually are, but there’s a certain delight in watching him handle a different kind of movie.
+The material — despite its debt to Greek tragedy — is less sophisticated than the director’s films from this period usually are, but there’s a certain delight in watching him handle a different kind of movie.